devtks/devtks.github.io/_posts/2019-10-04-retrospective.md

 ![](/img/retrospective/boardview.PNG)

 **Focus view**
-it allows to go through the feedbacks one by one which can be convenient for your final retrospective meeting to stay `focus`.
+it allows to go through the feedback one by one, which can be convenient for your final retrospective meeting to stay `focus`.

 ![](/img/retrospective/focus.PNG)

-You can notice the text speak for itself.
+You will notice the text speaks for itself.

 Time to create actionable work items.